Newmu/stylize/README.md

 Inspired by the [various](http://alteredqualia.com/visualization/evolve/) [projects](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/) implementing polygonal stylization of images via blends of genetic algorithms and hill climbing and [Andrej Karpathy's](http://cs.stanford.edu/people/karpathy/convnetjs/demo/image_regression.html) rephrasing of the problem in a machine learning framework.

+Whereas genetic algorithm and hill climbing approaches can take hours, stylize runs in seconds with much greater flexibility and higher fidelity when desired.

 Usage (example.py has more detail):
 ```
 from stylize import render